 The Siuslaw River Drawbridge, at the south end of Florence on U.S. 101 in Lane County, is scheduled for rehabilitation work.
 A cathodic protection system and structural repairs are needed to protect the bridge from deterioration due to age and the harsh coastal environment; these repairs will allow the structure to remain in service for many years to come.

-ODOT Engineers are currently designing plans to repair damaged concrete, replace bridge railings and construct sidewalk features at the bridge ends.
+This project will repair damaged concrete, replace bridge railings and construct sidewalk features at the bridge ends.
 One major component of the project is to install cathodic protection that includes a zinc surface coating to protect the structure from corrosion.

 The Siuslaw River Drawbridge was first opened to traffic in 1936, it is one of Oregon’s original historic coastal bridges designed in the Art Deco style by Oregon’s renowned state bridge engineer, Conde McCullough and is listed on the National Register of Historic Places.
 The bridge cost $527,000 to construct.
 The federal Public Works Administration provided funding.